google/applied-machine-learning-intensive/amli/v2/content/02_data/00_introduction_to_colab/slides.md

 <!--

 It doesn't matter what order the cells appear in.
 What matters is the order in which they are run.
-The run-order is captured by the numebrs to the left of each cell.
+The run-order is captured by the numbers to the left of each cell.

 -->